JTMcDuff/wikisearch/README.md

 - Read data from the Wikipedia API
 - Format and display data in organized fashion
 - Add sorting/filtering
+-- Sort buttons for each data type?
+-- Filter for wordcount, perhaps?
 - Add additional touches as necessary or if inspiration strikes

 ## Constraints